EYHN/vscode-vibrancy/README.md

 Check your settings.
 You should change the renderer type of the terminal to dom.

+`"terminal.integrated.gpuAcceleration": "off"`

+For Code versions prior to 1.56, you must use this setting:

 `"terminal.integrated.rendererType": "dom"`

 ### Prompt "Run Visual Studio Code with administrator privileges" ?